AlanGarciaAtos/learning-plan-angular/8_RxJS/notes.md

 ## Operators

-A ton of operators lmao and documentation
+A ton of operators lmao and documentation.
+The first one is easy, simple, direct to the point to RxJs 1- https://www.learnrxjs.io/learn-rxjs/
-1- https://www.learnrxjs.io/learn-rxjs/
 2- https://rxjs.dev/api/index/function/fromEvent